Is it mandatory that my child has a Device/iPad for school?

 Will the students be allowed to have games on their iPads/Device?

 Yes.
-The iPad/Device is a student’s personal device and students can install (with parental permission/awareness recommended) their own apps/software for personal use on the iPad/Device, in addition to the required school resource based apps/software.
-These apps/software must not contravene any school policy and student personal apps/software must not impact on the space available for educational resources and apps.
+The iPad is a student’s personal device and a student can install their own apps/software for personal use on the iPad/Device, in addition to the required school resource based apps/software.
+These apps/software and content must not contravene any school policy as well as align with expectations at home, and student personal apps/software must not impact on the space available for educational resources and apps.

 Should students bring their iPads/Device to school every day?